-The Utility action, part of the Cloud group and executed by the Telestream Cloud Service, provides an API/SDK bridge for interaction with specific functionality in Telestream Cloud using custom designed plugins in Vantage.
+The Cloud Qualify action, part of the Cloud group and executed by the Telestream Cloud Service, provides quality control functionality using Vantage Cloud and content present in cloud storage.

 Common Group

 Common actions are light-weight, short duration, utilitarian actions that are implemented in multiple Vantage services (Catalog, Communicate, Staging, and Metadata) so that any of those available services can execute them quickly and efficiently.